Posted on April 15, 2015

 There are a number of defenses available for persons arrested or cited under this statute.
 For instance, one must act willfully with the specific designed purpose of committing a violation.
 Furthermore, as explained above, the alleged disturbance was too subjective and not objective to the reasonable person.

-For more information, or if you have been arrested or cited for disturbing the peace, contact Los Angeles Criminal Defense Attorney John Rogers at the Law Offices of John D. Rogers located at 1801 Century Park East, 24th Floor, Los Angeles, CA 90067.
-Call 877-888-9820 for a free confidential consultation concerning your rights and defenses.
-Mr. Rogers is available 24 hours a day, 7 days a week.
+For more information, or if you have been arrested or cited for disturbing the peace under PC 415, then contact an Orange County criminal defense attorney at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.